mennlo/grappling-games/classes/mount/mounted-arm-triangle.md

-# Mounted Arm7.
-[Side Control to Mounted Arm Triangle](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/pinning/side-control-arm-triangle-setup.md)Triangle Class
+# Mounted Arm Triangle Class
 **Class Length:** 1 hour

 This class focuses on developing effective attacks from the mount position with an emphasis on arm triangle submissions.
 The class starts with standing hand-fighting drills to develop grip-fighting skills, then progresses through positional control and various submission options from the mount.